Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Ozark, MO.
-If you’ve been arrested for DWI/DUI in Ozark, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+If you have been arrested for DWI/DUI near Ozark, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Ozark, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Ozark, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Ozark, MO.
+Time is critical—you have just 15 days from your arrest to request a hearing.
+Don’t delay.
+Protect your driving privileges in Ozark, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
+Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Ozark, MO DWI/DUI defense attorneys build a powerful defense for your case.

 • Protect Your License